rljessee22/First-website/README.md

 # First-website
-My first website for my certificate course.
+My first website for my certificate course, was just the front page.